alexander474/Enterprise_programming_exam/README.md

 #### Administrator

-I have added administrator option to the user.
-The administrator gets access to enable/disable user accounts and create new items.
-This is tested:
+I have added an administrator option to the user.
+The administrator has access to enable/disable user accounts and create new items.
+This is the tests for the administrator extra:

 ```java
 public void testDisableAndEnableUser()